scramjetorg/platform-docs/README.md

 }
 ```

 Sequence is an app template.
 Once run, it will become live as a new instance.
 Instance also receives its own ID (GUID).
-In this case instance Id is:
+In this case instance ID is:

 `_id: 'e70222d1-acfc-4e00-b046-4a3a9481c53b'`

 Of course, sequences can be run multiple times.
-Each run will create separate instance with distinct instance id.
+Each run will create separate instance with a distinct instance ID.

 ### **4.4 Send data to the sequence**